 Much to the chagrin of everyone who loves the great outdoors, a new species of exotic tick has officially set up residence in the United States.

-The tick was first discovered in the U.S. last August after a New Jersey farmer walked into a county health office covered in ticks.
+The tick was first discovered in the U.S. in August 2017 after a New Jersey farmer walked into a county health office covered in ticks.
 She reported that she had been shearing the single sheep on her property when she noticed multitudes of the four-legged blood suckers crawling up her arms.
 A closer inspection by health officials revealed something even more frightening: nearly 1,000 ticks moving throughout her clothing.

 "What she didn't know was her entire clothing, pants and everything, they were covered in ticks," Tadhgh Rainey, division manager of Hunterdon County Division of Health Services, told NPR.